joostkremers/ebib/docs/ebib-manual.md

 shown, not just the first few lines, by customising the option `ebib-notes-show-note-method`.
 The note is then shown in a separate buffer that is displayed when an entry has a note.
-This setting is only really convenient if you use a single notes file, because the buffer is not closed after displaying the note.
-If you use separate files for each note, you’ll end up with a lot of open buffers.
+This setting is only really convenient if you use a multiple notes per file, because the buffer is not closed after displaying the note.
+If you use a separate file for each note, you’ll end up with a lot of open buffers.
 (Showing only the first few lines in the entry buffer does not have this limitation, as it just reads the text of the note from the file, it does not visit the file in a buffer.)

-Note also displaying the note inline in the entry buffer is only possible with Org files, so your notes must use Org mode for it to work.
+Note also that displaying the note inline in the entry buffer is only possible with Org files, so your notes must use Org mode for it to work.
 Showing the entire note in a separate buffer can be done with any format, but only works if you use Ebib’s default window layout (see the